YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time/MUPIP Error: This indicates that a READ command for a run-time system or a MUPIP command attempted to move past an end-of-file.

 Action: Verify that the $ZEOF special variable is tested by the function between READs or that an EXCEPTION code string is assigned to handle EOFs.
 Alternatively, have your $ETRAP (or $ZTRAP) error handling deal with this error.
 The USE command has a REWIND deviceparameter that allows you to read from the beginning of the file without having to CLOSE and OPEN again, which may facilitate recovery from this error.
-Attempting to READ from a non-existent file not opened READONLY also causes this error.
+Attempting to READ from a non-existent file that is not opened as READONLY also causes this error.
 In the event of a MUPIP error, make sure the file being read is not corrupted.

 ----------------
 IOERROR